divya-s-simformsolutions/ProjectManagement.Web/README.md

 - ProjectManagement.Test(Contains all the test methods)

 ## Running the tests
 - In this project used XUnit, You can run all the tests from the Test Explorer.
-If Test Explorer is not visible, choose Test on the Visual Studio menu, choose Windows, and then choose Test Explorer.
+If Test Explorer is not visible, choose Test on the Visual Studio menu -> choose Windows -> Test Explorer.
 All the unit tests will be listed so choose the test you want to run.
 You can also run alto tests by selecteing "Run All" option.

 ## Deployment
 **Deployement Server**
 - If you have multiple server for the stage and production then specify all the details here

 **Deployement Prerequistes**
-- If you have EC2 instance or any VPS server then install below prerequistes software in the machine 1.
-Install IIS 2.
-Install .Net Framework
+- If you have EC2 instance or any VPS server then install below prerequistes software in the machine
+  1. Install IIS
+  2. Install .Net 5

 **Deployement Steps**
 - Create virtual directory under IIS